Search EN menu en EIB GROUP CLIENT PORTAL

 Objectives

-The project will finance the development, construction and operation of a portfolio of 3 solar photovoltaic (PV) plants with a total capacity of approximately190 MW, located in southern Romania, in the Olt and Dolj counties.
+The project consists of the development, construction and operation of a portfolio of 3 solar PV plants with a total capacity of ca. 190 MW, located in southern Romania, in the Olt and Dolj counties.

 The aim is to contribute towards both national and EU energy and decarbonisation objectives.
 The project aligns with the EIB's lending policy on social cohesion, renewable energy and climate action.
 Its revenues will rely on a contract for differences (CfD) and sales on the wholesale market.
 Consequently, the project contributes to support the market integration of renewable energy projects.
 Situated in a Cohesion Priority Region, the project will contribute to support less-developed regions.